1Password/load-secrets-action/README.md

 Specify right from your workflow YAML which secrets from 1Password should be loaded into your job, and the action will make them available as environment variables for the next steps.

-Just like regular GitHub repository secrets, every secret from 1Password will automatically be masked from the GitHub Actions logs too.
-So if they accidentally get printed, they'll get replaced with `***`.

 ## Usage

 ```yml